Palestine – Low-Carbon Olive Value Chain

-Background: Olives constitute the backbone of agricultural production in Palestine, covering half of its agricultural area and contributing to the livelihoods of more than 100,000 people.
-Due to poor production and post-harvest processing practices, the olive value chain is a main contributor to greenhouse gas (GHG) emissions in the agricultural sector and it is not realising its potential for significant carbon sequestration.
+Background: At the time of the project application, olives could be said to be the backbone of agricultural production in Palestine, covering half of its agricultural area and contributing to the livelihoods of more than 100,000 people.
+Due to poor production and post-harvest processing practices, the olive value chain was considered to be a main contributor to greenhouse gas (GHG) emissions in the agricultural sector and was not realising its potential for significant carbon sequestration.

 As part of its Nationally Determined Contributions (NDCs), the State of Palestine has committed to decarbonise agricultural value chains with the objective of having at least 50 percent of farms applying climate-smart agriculture by 2040.

-Approach to Transformational Change: The project “Palestine – Low-Carbon Olive Chain” attempts to enable a transformation of the olive sector towards carbon-neutral development.
-It will promote sustainable production and post-harvest technologies and practices.
-Composting of agricultural residues and densification of olive tree orchards will be upscaled, the installation of solar panels will be supported and the utilization of secondary products from olive mill residues as a source of energy will be promoted.
-To further strengthen the economic viability of the technologies promoted, the project includes a component to increase competitiveness and market access of low-carbon olive value chains.
+Approach to Transformational Change: The project “Palestine – Low-Carbon Olive Chain” attempted to enable a transformation of the olive sector towards carbon-neutral development.
+It aimed to promote sustainable production and post-harvest technologies and practices.
+Composting of agricultural residues and densification of olive tree orchards would have been upscaled, the installation of solar panels would have been supported and the utilisation of secondary products from olive mill residues as a source of energy would have been promoted.
+To further strengthen the economic viability of the technologies promoted, the project included a component to increase competitiveness and market access of low-carbon olive value chains.

-Mitigation potential: This information is currently not available.
+Mitigation potential: This information is not available as the project was discontinued.